0% completed

 Initialize Two Hash Maps: Start by creating two empty hash maps (or dictionaries).
 The first map (

-) will store mappings in the opposite direction, from characters in stringt
+mapS2T) will store mappings from characters in stringsto stringt.
+The second map (mapT2S) will store mappings in the opposite direction, from characters in stringtto strings. -

 Iterate Over Characters: Loop through each character of the strings